 How much money can I borrow for college?

-The maximum and highest amount that you can take is with all the factors considered depending on whether its a private or federal loan and the years you in school.
-Undergraduates can get up to $12,500 as annually and $57,500 in total for federal student loans.
-Graduate students can get a borrow up to $20,500 as annually and $138,500 in total.
+The maximum and the highest amount that you can take with all the factors considered depends on whether its a private or federal loan and the years you are in school.
+Undergraduates can get up to $12,500 annually and $57,500 in total for Federal Student Loans.
+Graduate students can get a borrow up to $20,500 annually and $138,500 in total.

-What is a good Income to debt ratio?
+What is a good Debt to Income Ratio?

 How much can you take out in the student loans per semester?

-If you are an undergraduate student then the maximum amount you can borrow for every year on the direct subsidized loan and Direct unsubsidized loan comes from $5,500 to $12,500 each year.
-Based on what year you are in school and dependency status.
+If you are an undergraduate student then the maximum amount you can borrow for every year on the Direct Subsidized and Unsubsidized Loan ranges from $5,500 to $12,500 each year.
+It is based on the dependency status and your year of enrollment.